chris-moreton/concourse-pipeline-controller/README.md

 * The Fly CLI
 * The CredHub CLI

-You need to use [Control Tower](https://github.com/EngineerBetter/control-tower) to setup Concourse and CredHub.
-The pipeline controller relies on it.
+I recommend using [Control Tower](https://github.com/EngineerBetter/control-tower) to setup Concourse and CredHub.

 ### Setting the Pipeline Initialiser pipeline itself